-Irrespective of the FEMA Flood Cert. determination as to whether the structure or property have been removed from the Special Flood Hazard Area, the property may be subject to limitations on development due to concerns over potential flooding.
+Irrespective of the FEMA determination as to whether the subject property is located in a special flood hazard area, the subject property may be subject to limitations on development due to concerns over potential flooding.
 If there are concerns relative to the viability of potential development on the subject property an inquiry should be made with the local building and safety department.